-This 16th-century palace houses a private museum which includes priceless paintings, furniture and musical memorabilia.
-You tour with an audio guide dictated by owner William Lobkowicz and his family – this personal connection really brings the displays to life, and makes the palace one of the castle’s most interesting attractions.
+This 16th-century palace houses a private museum known as the Princely Collections, which includes priceless paintings, furniture and musical memorabilia.
+Your tour includes an audio guide dictated by owner William Lobkowicz and his family – this personal connection really brings the displays to life, and makes the palace one of the castle’s most interesting attractions.

-Highlights of the museum include paintings by Cranach, Breughel the Elder, Canaletto and Piranesi, original musical scores annotated by Mozart, Beethoven and Haydn (the 7th prince was a great patron of music – Beethoven dedicated three symphonies to him), and an impressive collection of musical instruments.
-But it’s the personal touches that make an impression, like the 16th-century portrait of a Lobkowicz ancestor wearing a ring that William’s mother still wears today, and an old photo album with a picture of a favourite family dog smoking a pipe.
+Highlights of the museum include paintings by Cranach, Breughel the Elder, Canaletto and Piranesi; original musical scores annotated by Mozart, Beethoven and Haydn (the 7th prince was a great patron of music – Beethoven dedicated three symphonies to him); and an impressive collection of musical instruments.
+But it’s the personal touches that make an impression, such as the 16th-century portrait of a Lobkowicz ancestor wearing a ring that William’s mother still wears today, and an old photo album with a picture of a favourite family dog smoking a pipe.

-The palace has an excellent cafe, and stages concerts of classical music at 1pm each day (340Kč to 440Kč; www.matinee.cz).
+The palace has an excellent cafe, and stages concerts of classical music at 1pm each day (340Kč to 490Kč; www.prague-castle-concert.cz).